 The scope of this document is to specify the lowest layers of High-Speed source-synchronous interfaces to be applied by MIPI Alliance application or protocol level specifications.
 This includes the physical interface, electrical interface, low-level timing and the PHY-level protocol.
 These functional areas taken together are known as D-PHY.

 The D-PHY specification shall always be used in combination with a higher layer MIPI specification that references this specification.
 Initially, this specification will be used for the connection of a host processor to display and camera modules as used in mobile devices.
 However, this specification can also be referenced by other upcoming MIPI Alliance specifications.

 The following topics are outside the scope of this document:

 The D-PHY specification is used by manufacturers to design products that adhere to MIPI Alliance interface specifications for mobile device such as, but not limited to, camera, display and unified protocol interfaces.
 Implementing this specification reduces the time-to-market and design cost of mobile devices by standardizing the interface between products from different manufacturers.
 In addition, richer feature sets requiring high bit rates can be realized by implementing this specification.
 Finally, adding new features to mobile devices is simplified due to the extensible nature of the MIPI Alliance Specifications.

 This specification provides a serial interface technology with high bandwidth capabilities, which is particularly developed for mobile applications to obtain low pin count combined with very good power efficiency.
-It is targeted to be suitable for multiple protocols, including UniProSM and DigRFSM v4, and for a wide range of applications.
+It is targeted to be suitable for multiple protocols, including UniProSM, LLI and DigRFSM v4, and for a wide range of applications.